knaw-huc/textsurf/README.md

 interactively at the `/swagger-ui/` endpoint once it is running.

 The main feature that this service provides is that you can query excerpts of plain text by unicode character offsets.
-Internally, there are efficiently translated to byte offsets and only partially loaded from disk into memory, and then served.
+Internally, they are efficiently translated to byte offsets and only partially loaded from disk into memory, and then served.